 The World Alzheimer Report 2015 updates ADI’s global estimates of the prevalence, incidence and costs of dementia based on systematic reviews.
 The report makes key recommendations to provide a global framework for action on dementia.
 The report also includes a review of the evidence for and against recent trends in the prevalence and incidence of dementia over time, as well as an analysis of the broader societal impact of dementia.
-The numbers in the report were updated by the authors in 2017, with updated global population estimates and the inclusion of new studies.
+The numbers in the report were updated in 2017 with recent global population estimates and the inclusion of new studies.

 Economic impact of dementia

 The total estimated worldwide cost of dementia was US$ 818 billion in 2015, which represents 1.09% of global GDP.
 The annual global cost of dementia is now above US$ 1 trillion.

 This figure includes costs attributed to informal care (unpaid care provided by family and others), direct costs of social care (provided by community care professionals, and in residential home settings) and the direct costs of medical care (the costs of treating dementia and other conditions in primary and secondary care).

 Direct medical care costs account for roughly 20% of global dementia costs, while direct social sector costs and informal care costs each account for roughly 40%.
 The relative contribution of informal care is greatest in the African regions and lowest in North America, Western Europe and some South American regions, while the reverse is true for social sector costs.

 This means that if global dementia care were a country, it would be the 18th largest economy in the world.
 More information is available in our World Alzheimer Report 2015.